 For the contact information of diplomatic missions for most countries around the world:

 After arriving at your destination it will be easy to get swept up in the adventure of your experience abroad.
-Remember to keep in touch with your family, friends and the International Centre after you arrive, and periodically throughout your trip, to let us know that you are safe and well.
+Remember to keep in touch with your family, friends and Humber Global after you arrive, and periodically throughout your trip, to let us know that you are safe and well.

 Your Humber-issued email address is considered an official means of communication and will be used for correspondence from Humber.
 You are responsible for monitoring your Humber email account regularly while abroad.